Hyderabad, Pakistan: Topography

 The city was initially founded on a limestone ridge on the eastern bank of the Indus River known as Ganjo Takkar, or "Bald Hill."
 The limestone outcropping provided several scenic vistas in the city, as well as inclined routes.
-The most famous incline, the Tilak Incline, is named after the early 20th century independence activist Lokmanya Tilak.
+The most famous incline, the Tilak Chārhi Incline, is named after the early 20th century independence activist Lokmanya Tilak.

 Economy

 The industrial sector contributes 25% to the GDP of Pakistan, with a major concentration of industry in an arc stretching from Karachi to Hyderabad.
 75% of Sindh's industry is located in the Karachi-Hyderabad region.
 The Sindh Industrial Trading Estate, home to 439 industrial units, was established on the outskirts of Hyderabad in 1950 which prospered with until the urban violence of the 1980s.
 Much of the city's industrial base was weakened by ethnic violence in urban Sindh in the 1980s, although poor infrastructure and supply of electricity has also hampered growth.

-Hyderabad is an important commercial center where industries includes: textiles, sugar, cement, manufacturing of mirror, soap, ice, paper, pottery, plastics, tanneries, hosiery mills and film.
+Hyderabad is an important commercial centre where industries includes: textiles, sugar, cement, manufacturing of mirror, soap, ice, paper, pottery, plastics, tanneries, hosiery mills and film.
 There are hide tanneries and sawmills.
 Handicraft industries, including silver and gold work, lacquer ware, ornamented silks, and embroidered leather saddles, are also well established.

 Hyderabad produces almost all of the ornamental glass bangles in Pakistan, as well as layered glass inlay for jewelry.
 The glass industry employs an estimated 300,000-350,000 people in manufacturing units centered on the Churi Parah neighbourhood.
 The industry frequently uses recycled glass as material for its bangles.

-Hyderabad is surrounded by fertile alluvial plains, and is a major commercial center for the agricultural produce of the surrounding area, including millet, rice, wheat, cotton, and fruit.
+Hyderabad is surrounded by fertile alluvial plains, and is a major commercial centre for the agricultural produce of the surrounding area, including millet, rice, wheat, cotton, and fruit.